Stochastic sparse adversarial attacks: Abstract

 \section{Abstract}

-This paper introduces stochastic sparse adversarial attacks (SSAA), simple, fast and purely noise-based targeted and untargeted $L_0$ attacks of neural network classifiers (NNC).
-SSAA are devised by exploiting a simple small-time expansion idea widely used for Markov processes and offer new examples of $L_0$ attacks whose studies have been limited.
-They are designed to solve the known scalability issue of the family of Jacobian-based saliency maps attacks to large datasets and they succeed in solving it.

-Experiments on small and large datasets (CIFAR-10 and ImageNet) illustrate further advantages of SSAA in comparison with the-state-of-the-art methods.
-For instance, in the untargeted case, our method called Voting Folded Gaussian Attack (VFGA) scales efficiently to ImageNet and achieves a significantly lower $L_0$ score than SparseFool (up to $\frac{2}{5}$ lower) while being faster.
+This paper introduces stochastic sparse adversarial attacks (SSAA), standing as simple, fast and purely noise-based targeted and untargeted attacks of neural network classifiers (NNC).
+SSAA offer new examples of sparse (or $L_0$) attacks for which only few methods have been proposed previously.
+These attacks are devised by exploiting a small-time expansion idea widely used for Markov processes.
+Experiments on small and large datasets (CIFAR-10 and ImageNet) illustrate several advantages of SSAA in comparison with the-state-of-the-art methods.
+For instance, in the untargeted case, our method called Voting Folded Gaussian Attack (VFGA) scales efficiently to ImageNet and achieves a significantly lower $L_0$ score than SparseFool (up to $\frac{2}{5}$) while being faster.
 Moreover, VFGA achieves better $L_0$ scores on ImageNet than Sparse-RS when both attacks are fully successful on a large number of samples.
-Codes are publicly available through the link \url{https://github.com/SSAA3/stochastic-sparse-adv-attacks}